SeLite/SeLite.github.io/GeneralFramework.md

 # Extending a framework
 If you need to extend an existing framework, you may want to do it in a separate file.
 That makes it easy to receive updates from SeLite or within your team.

 However, standard frameworks get loaded by [BootstrapLoader](BootstrapLoader), which doesn't guarantee order of loading multiple files.
 So one framework file can't robustly and easily intercept/replace functions defined in another file of the same framework (since the order of loading multiple files may work in one Firefox profile, but not in another).
-If you need that, replace the existing framework rather than extend it.
+If you need that, replace the existing framework rather than extend it.<!-- TODO or load the dependency files yourself -->

 All files that define parts of the same framework declare the same namespace object near their top.
 If the object doesn't exist yet, they also create it, with any essential fields (using the same code in all those files).

 For many frameworks the only essential field of the namespace object is _db_.
 Then all files of such framework start with a block like:

 ```javascript
 "use strict";

 /** @type{object} A namespace-like object in the global scope.*/